pragmatias/documentation/content/en/blog/databricks/databricks_unity_catalog_05_first_step_delta_live_tables.md

 ```

 Warning:
-- Deleting the DLT pipeline will delete all the objects in the target schema, but will not automatically delete the Delta tables in the internal schema.
+- Deleting the DLT pipeline will delete all the objects in the target schema, but will not automatically delete the Delta tables (defined in the DLT pipeline) in the internal schema.
-- You must manually delete internal Delta tables so that the internal schema associated with the deleted DLT pipeline is itself deleted during the automatic maintenance operation.

-Deleting Delta tables from the internal schema :
+- In the event of an issue, Delta tables can be deleted from the internal schema using the following commands:
 ```bash
 # Get the list of tables (with full_name)
 export list_tables=(`dbx-api -X GET ${DBX_API_URL}/api/2.1/unity-catalog/tables -H 'Content-Type: application/json' -d "{